alex-ong/NESTrisOCR/README.md

 `{'lines': None, 'score', None, 'level', None}`

 It will output via TCP to port 3338 by default.
-THis is to connect to other applications that actually use the data.
+This is to connect to other applications that actually use the data.